-Urban Air Mobility (UAM), most recently referred to as Advanced Air Mobility (AAM) by NASA, is an industry aiming to revolutionise our view and understanding of transportation and mobility, reshape the urban and rural landscape and start a new era of sustainable aviation.
+Urban Air Mobility (UAM), most recently referred to as Advanced Air Mobility (AAM) by NASA, is an industry aiming to revolutionise our view and understanding of transportation, reshape the urban and rural landscape and start a new era of sustainable aerial mobility.

 Utilising on-demand available aircraft, UAM stakeholders promise to present a solution to traffic congestion, providing an enjoyable and more convenient travel experience.

-Electrical vertical take-off and landing (eVTOL) vehicles are being designed specifically to serve several missions, ranging from connecting intracity stops to transporting passengers between cities, and, maybe one day, countries.
+Electrical vertical take-off and landing (eVTOL) vehicles, one of the most common vehicle architectures developed for UAM/AAM, are being designed to serve various missions, ranging from connecting intracity stops to transporting passengers between cities, and, maybe one day, countries.

 So how did it start, where it is now and why should we care?

 The idea of hiring a vehicle (of any kind) originated in the mid-17th Century.
 In 1635, the Hackney Carriage Acts was the first law controlling horse-drawn carriages for hire in England.

 Five years later, Nicolas Sauvage first offered horse-drawn carriages and drivers for hire in Paris.
 While cars have since been replacing other means of personal transportation, the option of a 'flying car' was being considered as a viable form of travel in the US as early as the 1930s.

 In 1933, Eugene Luther ‘Gene’ Vidal, the head of the US Bureau of Air Commerce, publicly announced the Bureau’s plans of developing a safe mass-produced personal aircraft, the aviation equivalent of owning a Model-T Ford automobile.